Mohammad-Hassan Nami

-Mohammad-Hassan Nami (محمدحسن نامی) is an Iranian military officer.
+Mohammad-Hassan Nami (محمدحسن نامی) is an Iranian military officer who formerly served as the Head of Crisis Management Organization of the Iran country from 2022 to 2024.

 He briefly held office as the minister of communication and information technology under Mahmoud Ahmadinejad in 2013.

 Nami formerly served as head of the geography organization of the Iranian armed forces, deputy chairperson of joint chiefs-of-staff of Iranian Army and deputy minister of defence and armed forces logistics.
 He was also the military attaché of the Iranian embassy in Pyongyang, North Korea and holds a doctorate degree in state management from Kim Il Sung University, and one in strategic management.